jessemonroy650/top-phonegap-mistakes/current-tripping-points.md

  > With the CLI version, if you do not assign a version for your platform OR in ''Phonegap Build'' if you do not set the phonegap-version in config.xml, YOU WILL GET THE LATEST VERSION.
 If you are lucky, your program just works as expected.
 If you are not lucky, you'll get a set of cascading errors.

- > Luckily for all of us, Holly Schinsky has written a nice blog post to explain it all:
+ > Luckily for all of us, Holly Schinsky has written a nice blog post to explain it all: **(NOTE: Holly has not had time to update the article since the move to NPM, use the NPM names, not the names she is using.)**

  > *Cordova/PhoneGap Version Confusion*<br />
  > http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/